meitneshi/challenge-documentation/docs/index.md

 1. Documentation with briefing (main informations), hints
 2. Provided code
-3. Run button is used to executed code without any test
+3. Run button is used to execute code without any test
-4. Submit buttin is used to executed test on user code
+4. Submit button is used to execute test on user code

 ## Getting Started
-Each challenge came with a special structure, it will be provided by our [tool DCLI](https://git.e-biz.fr/deadlock/deadlock-challenges-cli)
+Each challenge came with a special structure, it will be provided by our [DCLI tool](https://github.com/deadlock-resources/dcli)
 So it's pretty easy to start any challenge, you will just have to care what you want to deliver to your users.

 ### Install DCLI